The unfolding of ‘home-grown fascism’ in Capitol assault

 Back in the House chamber, a woman in the balcony was seen and heard screaming.
 Why she was doing that only became clear later when video circulated.
 She was screaming a prayer.

 Within about 10 minutes of the shooting, House lawmakers and staff members who had been cowering during the onslaught, terror etched into their faces, had been taken from the chamber and gallery to a secure room.
+The mob broke into Pelosi’s offices while members of her staff hid in one of the rooms of her suite.

+“The staff went under the table barricaded the door, turned out the lights, and were silent in the dark,” she said.
+“Under the table for two and a half hours.”

 On the Senate side, Capitol Police had circled the chamber and ordered all staff and reporters and any nearby senators into the chamber and locked it down.
 At one point about 200 people were inside; an officer armed with what appeared to be a semi-automatic weapon stood between McConnell and the Democratic leader, Sen. Chuck Schumer.